-On the other hand, we observe that by lowering the sensitivity threshold and removing loud sources, we converge towards an actual background scenario, where the global GW emission is the incoherent superposition of many individual unresolved sources, see, e.g., right panel of Figure~\ref{fig:maps_brights}, and the statistics becomes more representative of the spatial distribution of galaxies hosting SMBHBs.
-Additionally, low strain sources trace a volume of the Universe similar to that probed by the bulk of galaxies, as also showed in Figure~\ref{fig:zhist}, therefore we expect them to be more correlated with LSS.
+On the other hand, we observe that by lowering the sensitivity threshold and removing loud sources, we converge towards an actual background scenario, where the global GW emission is the incoherent superposition of many individual unresolved sources, see, e.g., right panel of figure~\ref{fig:maps_brights}, and the statistics becomes more representative of the spatial distribution of galaxies hosting SMBHBs.
+Additionally, low strain sources trace a volume of the Universe similar to that probed by the bulk of galaxies, as also showed in figure~\ref{fig:zhist}; therefore, we expect them to be more correlated with LSS.

-In terms of the statistical properties of GWB sky maps, we observe that when high strain sources are included, maps are effectively shot-noise dominated, and the stochasticity connected to astrophysics induces a large variance between different realizations.
-Conversely, removing loud sources we tend towards a situation where the bulk of GWB is effectively given by incoherent superposition of many events, the central limit theorem applies and different realizations present a degree of anisotropy driven mostly by clustering properties.
-These two scenarios are presented in the top panel of Figure~\ref{fig:cl1416}, where we show the $\hat{C}_{\ell}$ of a set of GWB realizations for two thresholds, $h_{\rm res}$.
-The variance is driven by the high realization dependence of the loudest sources, both in number and spatial position.
+In terms of the statistical properties of GWB sky maps, we observe that when large strain sources are included, maps are effectively shot-noise dominated, and the stochasticity connected to astrophysics induces a large variance between different realizations.
+Conversely, removing loud sources we tend towards a situation where the bulk of GWB is effectively given by incoherent superposition of many events, the central limit theorem applies, and different realizations present a degree of anisotropy driven mostly by clustering properties.
+These two scenarios are presented in the top panel of figure~\ref{fig:cl1416}, where we show the~$\hat{C}_{\ell}$ of a set of GWB realizations for two thresholds, $h_{\rm res}$.

-Regarding angular power spectra, it is well known~\cite{Hamimeche_2008,beware1} that $\hat{C}_{\ell}$ measured from different Gaussian realizations, i.e., sets of $a_{\ell m}$ harmonic coefficients, of the same underlying theory are statistically distributed according to a Wishart probability distribution function (PDF) $W(2\ell+1,\bar{C}_\ell)$, with $(2\ell+1)$ degrees of freedom and scale given by the mean $\bar{C}_\ell$.
+Regarding angular power spectra, it is well known~\cite{Hamimeche_2008, beware1} that~$\hat{C}_{\ell}$ measured from different Gaussian realizations, i.e., sets of $a_{\ell m}$ harmonic coefficients, of the same underlying theory are statistically distributed according to a Wishart probability distribution function (PDF) $W(2\ell+1,\bar{C}_\ell)$, with $(2\ell+1)$ degrees of freedom and scale given by the mean $\bar{C}_\ell$.
 However, that is not the case when loud sources are included.
-We show in the top panel of Figure~\ref{fig:cl1416} the comparison between the estimated $C_\ell$s distributions from our suite of realizations, applying different sensitivity cuts.
+We show in the left panel of figure~\ref{fig:cl1416} the comparison between the estimated $C_\ell$s distributions from our suite of realizations, applying different sensitivity cuts.